Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

-= WIP 2.0.94.t1 =
+= WIP 2.0.94.t2 =
-* Order details cost calculation layout updated.
+- Order details cost calculation layout updated.
-- New option to enabled extended authorization for stripe payment.
+- New option to enable extended authorization for Stripe payment (if your Stripe account supports it).
+- The extended authorization option is added to the [authorize and capture product type] (https://s-plugins.com/authorize-only-transaction-stripe-payments/).

 = 2.0.93 =
 - Updated the help text of the 'Thank You' page field.